fnproject/fdk-java/docs/DataBinding.md

 - read the request body as an `InputStream`;
 - control content type and response status of the response.

-The `fn` Java FDK can automatically convert the input HTTP request into an `InputEvent` and provide it as the parameter of the function.
+The Fn Java FDK can automatically convert the input HTTP request into an `InputEvent` and provide it as the parameter of the function.
 Similarly, it can take the `OutputEvent` returned by the function and construct an appropriate HTTP response.

 Below is a function that looks at both the body of the request and a custom `X-My-Header` header.